ZacGeurts/2PlayerLines-Plus/README.md

 <BR />
 Below is the licensing.<BR />
 No liability if you use anything here.
 None of it can be sold commercially by anyone but me.<BR />
 How much does it cost?
-You are not allowed to sell it.<BR />
+You are not allowed to sell it or distribute products from it.<BR />
 <BR />
 This license updates and the software and all iterations are covered by the latest version.<BR />
 This is not free software.
 If it is used for commercial use then it requires negotiable royalty (1%+).<BR />